ara3d/bim-open-schema/README.md

-# Revit Schema
+# BIM Open Schema

-Revit Schema is a joint project to define a standard for structured schema for BIM data represented within Revit.
+**BIM Open Schema** is a joint project to define a standard for structured schema for BIM data represented within AEC Design tools for ETL workflows.

-## Why Schemas Matter
+> ETL (Extract, Transform, and Load) is a three-phase computing process where data is extracted from an input source, transformed (including cleaning), and loaded into an output data container.

+## ✨ Key Benefits

 The choice of schema affects the complexity and performance of tools that work with data.